mathiasnh/TDT4250-Assignment2/README.md

 * `convert {source unit} {source value} {target unit}` - finds a conversion that matches the units and calculates the target value

 ## Problems
-* Pre-made unit conversions are not loaded
+* Pre-made unit conversions are not loaded correctly
-* No input requirements (fault detection) for shell commands